binocarlos/powerstrip-weave/example/README.md

     binocarlos/powerstrip-debug
 ```

+We run this container with a `-ti` flag and not `-d` because then we can watch its stdout as requests go through.

 ## powerstrip-weave container

 The powerstrip-weave adapter will hijack the entry point of any container that has been given a `WEAVE_CIDR` environment variable.